paullouisageneau/libdatachannel/examples/client-benchmark/README.md

 # libdatachannel - client-benchmark

 This directory contains a native client to open Data Channels with WebSocket signaling using libdatachannel and benchmark functionalities.
 It offers two functionalities;
-- Benchmark: Bi-directional data transfer benchmark
+- Benchmark: Bi-directional data transfer benchmark (Also supports One-Way testing)
-- Constant Throughput Set: Send desired amount of data per second.
+- Constant Throughput Set: Send desired amount of data per second

 ## Start Signaling Server
 - Start one of the signaling server from the examples folder.
 For example start  `signaling-server-nodejs` like;